-The Company manages the level of share capital and revenue reserves to be maintained in order to meet regulatory capital requirements and enable the Company to operate and develop its financial service business.
+The Company manages the level of share capital and reserves to be maintained in order to meet regulatory capital requirements.

 The Company is subject to the regulatory capital requirements established by the Jersey Financial Services Commission (JFSC).
 Failure to meet the minimum capital requirements can initiate certain actions by the regulators that, if undertaken, could have a direct material effect on the Company's financial statements.
 The JFSC follows the Bank of International Settlements capital adequacy regime.
 The Company must meet specific capital guidelines that involve quantitative measures of the Company's assets, liabilities and certain off-balance sheet items.
 The Company's capital amount and classifications are also subject to qualitative analysis by the JFSC.